Teaching In The UK During COVID-19

 If you’re an Australian, NZ or Canadian teacher wishing to pursue teaching in the UK, then read through the Q & A below to find out how we are able to support you during this uncertain time.
 The good news is that it is still possible!
-The UK has currently given 37.1 million doses of a Covid vaccine.
-5.5 million are fully vaccinated and fully vaccination is expected in July 2021 (April 8th data).
-Click the link for updates from the BCC Health website.
+The UK has currently given 53.3 million doses of a Covid vaccine.
+17.9 million are fully vaccinated and fully vaccination is expected in July 2021 (May 12th data).

 I was planning to teach in the UK from September 2021 or January 2022.
 Can I still pursue this?

 The answer is yes, however, currently there are a few more hurdles than usual to get through in order to do this, which may change in the latter half of 2021.
 At present the international borders are closed and the directive is for all citizens to stay in their home country, however it is possible to apply for an exemption in some countries, including Australia.
 We have had a number of our teachers that have successfully applied and been granted exemption to travel to the UK from Australia.

 - Flights: International flights are very limited and expensive, so you will need to book well in advance.
 We will cover $900 towards your flights if you decide to go.